Postgres With Docker

 Things I learned about Pyspark the hard way

-Why Spark?
 Lately I have been working on a project that requires cleaning and analyzing a large volume of event-level data.

 Originally, I did some exploratory data analysis on small samples of data (up to 15 million rows) using pandas, my usual data visualization tools, and multiprocessing.
 But then it was time to scale up.

-Why Spark is good for this Distributed processing means it’s very fast at very large scale, and we can scale it up with minimal adjustments (the same code still works, we just need a bigger cluster).
+Distributed processing means it’s very fast at very large scale, and we can scale it up with minimal adjustments (the same code still works, we just need a bigger cluster).

 Airflow

-Airflow for hands-off ETL Almost exactly a year ago, I joined Yahoo, which more recently became Oath.
+Almost exactly a year ago, I joined Yahoo, which more recently became Oath.

 The team I joined is called the Product Hackers, and we work with large amounts of data.
 By large amounts I meant, billions of rows of log data.

 Our team does both ad-hoc analyses and ongoing machine learning projects.
 In order to support those efforts, our team had initially written scripts to parse logs and run them with cron to load the data into Redshift on AWS.
+After a while, it made sense to move to Airflow.

 Probability binning: simple and fast